human-conditions/yodrew.github.io-original/_pages/psychology.md

 The greatest people in our history had to lower their level of functioning from a normal 90-100% just so we could bear their presence.
 But what did each of them say, one way or another? _All this and more ye shall do._ This is our task.
 The first person to raise from the dead is oneself.

 The hygienic view of health and sanity is the brain of this approach.
 Darkroom retreating is the gut---the action.
 The testimony of mass functional psychosis is its broken heart.
-My online essay, [*psychosis*](/darkness-conjecture/psychosis), records it purely and even more forcefully.
+My online essay, [*psychosis*](/darkness-conjecture/psychosis), conveys it purely and even more forcefully than I could here.

 #### cataclysm

 Pathology is the study of illness, especially its etiology: the chain of cause and effect that leads to symptoms.

 Hygiene is radical because it deals unflinchingly in first causes.
 It begins by observing that health is the normal state of organisms under normal conditions.
 Life itself started out in integrity and health.
 Nature cannot generate a diseased species.
-Disease only occurs when something goes wrong with conditions, when harmful ones are present and beneficial ones are absent or in poor proportion.
+Disease only occurs when something goes wrong with conditions, when harmful ones are present and beneficial ones are absent or in disproportion.

 This gives hygiene a rational standard for evaluating conditions proposed as beneficial.
 Hygiene asks, what normal relationship to life does this condition have?
 Did its absence cause the disease in the first place?
 If not, then its presence won't correct matters and we can dismiss the proposal.